Weston-super-Mare

-Weston-super-Mare (/...ˈmɛər/ ..._-MAIR) is a seaside town and civil parish in the North Somerset unitary district, in the county of Somerset, England.
+Weston-super-Mare (/...ˈmɛər/ ..._-MAIR) is a seaside town and civil parish in the North Somerset unitary district, in the ceremonial county of Somerset, England.
 It lies by the Bristol Channel 20 mi south-west of Bristol between Worlebury Hill and Bleadon Hill.
-Its population at the 2021 census was 82,418.
+At the 2021 census, the parish had a population of 82,225 and the built-up area had a population of 84,605.

 The area around the town has been occupied since the Iron Age.
 It was still a small village until the 19th century when it developed as a seaside resort.
 A railway station and two piers were built.
 In the second half of the 20th century it was connected to the M5 motorway but the number of people holidaying in the town declined and some local industries closed, although the number of day visitors has risen.

 Attractions include the Grand Pier, Weston Museum and The Helicopter Museum.
 Cultural venues include The Playhouse, the Winter Gardens and the Blakehay Theatre.

 The Bristol Channel has the second largest tidal range in the world; the low tide mark in Weston Bay is about 1 mi from the seafront.
 The beach is sandy but low tide reveals areas of thick mud which are dangerous to walk on.
 The mouth of the River Axe is at the south end of the beach.
-To the north of the town is Sand Point which marks the upper limit of the Bristol Channel and the lower limit of the Severn Estuary.
+To the north of the town is Sand Point, which marks the upper limit of the Bristol Channel and the lower limit of the Severn Estuary.
 In the centre of the town is Ellenborough Park, which is a biological Site of Special Scientific Interest (SSSI) due to the range of plant species found there.